TVHoan/LogNotifier.Library/README.md

 # 📦 LogNotifier.Library

-A .NET library that helps you send logs to messaging channels like **Discord** or **Telegram** via webhook.
-It's designed for real-time monitoring of system errors and important events.
+A lightweight .NET library that sends error logs and critical events to Discord or Telegram using webhooks — without modifying your existing logging setup.
+Ideal for real-time monitoring and incident alerts in production environments.

 ---